Cyberbullying and Bullying

 Cyberbullying can take many forms, including:

-It can be difficult to escape cyberbullying, since we live in a connected society where we spend a lot of time using technology.
+While some consider cyberbullying “less harmful” than in-person bullying because “you can turn the screen off, it can be difficult to escape cyberbullying, since we live in a connected society where we spend a lot of time using technology.
+Unlike in-person bullying, cyberbullying can follow someone home from school.
 It can also be hard (but not impossible) to figure out who is doing the cyberbullying online if the person is doing it anonymously.

 Still, things aren’t always crystal clear.